 Japanese novelist Haruki Murakami isn't afraid of mystifying readers.
 His tales are grounded in just enough reality that they're plausible, so when supernatural forces inevitably intervene, the effect is disorienting.
-Because they're intended to flummox us, Murakami's stories are best when not logically analyzed, but intuitively felt.
+Because they're intended to flummox us, Murakami's stories are best when not logically analysed, but intuitively felt.
 They take readers on a metaphysical journey, appealing to something primal and experiential.

 It's this quality that also makes Murakami's world perfect for performance.
 When Rachel Dickstein, director and founder of Ripe Time, first read the novelist's short story "SLEEP," she thought, I have to put that on-stage.
 She connected with the story’s strong female lead, but something more instinctual compelled her to adapt "SLEEP." “[Reading Murakami] is such a visceral experience,” Dickstein says.
 “The challenge of how do you do that in the theater was really exciting to me.”
 Her adaptation premiered in Philadelphia last month and comes to the Brooklyn Academy of Music (BAM) on November 29.

 "SLEEP" is a story about a woman who hasn’t slept in 17 days.
 But she doesn’t feel tired; she feels alive for the first time in her life.
 As her body drifts through her routine as a mother, wife, and caretaker during the day, her mind runs free through the world of Anna Karenina, the Tolstoy novel she pours over each night.
 "SLEEP" draws the reader into her surreal world, where all separation between wakefulness and sleep, life and death, internal and external have collapsed.
-It creates a dreamscape both hard to picture and immediately recognizable to anyone who has stayed up all night on pure adrenaline.
+It creates a dreamscape both hard to picture and immediately recognisable to anyone who has stayed up all night on pure adrenaline.

 To adapt the novel's mystical world to the stage, Dickstein assembled a world-class group of artistic collaborators, starting with playwright Naomi Iizuka and Ripe Time company members.
 She felt strongly that the cast should be an all-Japanese ensemble.
 “I wanted to collaborate with artists that were connected to the culture.
 I had faith that through their imagination we would find a kind of truth that Murakami had tapped into,” Dickstein points out.

-Unlike traditional plays that have a set script, Ripe Time specializes in devised theater, which relies on improvisation and invention.
+Unlike traditional plays that have a set script, Ripe Time specialises in devised theater, which relies on improvisation and invention.
 The artists started by conducting extensive research, curating reference images, drawing architectural renderings of spaces in the story, watching Japanese horror films, reading scientific journals about insomnia, and reading multiple versions of Anna Karenina, including a Japanese translation.

 The research provided the fuel for Dickstein’s devised work sessions, where the team moved scene by scene, trying out ideas from all of the artists involved.
-They tackled challenges like representing anxiety through sound design, or trying to visualize emotion through projections.
+They tackled challenges like representing anxiety through sound design, or trying to visualise emotion through projections.
 The final play slowly emerges through rigorous, exhilarating workshops, providing a unique framework for creativity.

 The process makes writing a script difficult, however.
 “I think you have to be willing to throw out 30 pages that you’ve written because they’re not just right,” says Iizuka.
 “A willingness to let go is a very good thing for a writer.”
 Because SLEEP is a devised collaboration, dialogue and stage directions can’t be set in stone; they need to be open and flexible.
 In other words, Iizuka's challenge was to provide just enough written guidance that the artists could understand the intent of a scene, but leave enough room for playfulness.